 You’re still going to have brown tones in your case goods.
 If you go with the washed and distressed grey look it will also look dated very quickly.
 In addition to all the sleek and solid espresso brown furniture and brown leather parsons chairs that are now dated.
 A little of any of these trendy items works because your house won’t scream ‘Decorated in the ______trend’.

-I’m not trying to upset those of you who feel you have too much of any of these neutrals, but the thing you should notice is that IF you are upset, it’s because what I’m saying rings close to the truth.
+I’m not trying to upset those of you who feel you have too much of any of these neutrals.
+But, IF you are upset, take notice because it’s likely that what I’m saying rings close to the truth.

-What do you do if you have missed all these trends and are renovating or building your new home now?
+What do you do if you have missed all these home colour trends and are renovating or building your new home now?

 Does it help you to know that black is the new grey?

 NO, it doesn’t.

 Because the answer to every colour decision you make while renovating or building your new house is still not going to be BLACK.

 Read more: Are Black Windows the Best Choice for your New Build? and Dos and Don’ts for Painting Your Doors Black

 Instead, aim for classic and timeless design choices.
 Here’s what I mean.